-Optometry is a great career to explore in Michigan, if you’re keen on the vision caremichigan path.
+Optometry is a great career to explore in Michigan, if you’re keen on the vision care path.
 As an optician in Michigan, you can look forward to a rewarding career dispensing, adjusting and repairing eyewear.
 Opticians also apply customer skills routinely in their work as they must assist customers to select and fit appropriate frames, contact lenses and other optical devices.
 Below are the necessary steps in preparing to become an optician in Michigan.

 Optician School and Certification Requirements